Incubaid/arakoon/doc/managing_arakoon.rst

     arakoon -daemonize -config /root/cfg/my_cluster.cfg --node Learner_0

-.. _Configuring Arakoon: pylabs/configuring_arakoon.html
 .. _normal node: `Starting a Node`_

 Master Node
 ===========
-In some cases it is useful to select an Arakoon node to be the master node, see also `Cluster Nodes`.
+In some cases it is useful to select an Arakoon node to be the master node, see also :doc:`Cluster Nodes <cluster_nodes>`.
 To do so, add a master argument in the [global] section of the configuration file.
 To have a backup in case the defined master node is down, add an extra parameter preferred_master.
 The other nodes start negotiating to become master in case the defined master is down.

 ::